solarsoft0/encore-better-auth/README.md

 1. **Import Required Modules:**

-   Begin by importing the necessary modules and dependencies:
+   Begin by importing the necessary modules and dependencies, you can use any database adapter, we would use Prisma here for demonstration.

    ```typescript
    import { prismaAdapter } from "better-auth/adapters/prisma";